Skip to main content

 Aggregate metrics:

-# Instead of per-table
+# Instead of per-table, aggregate across tables

-sum by (datname) (pg_stat_user_tables_seq_scan_total)
+sum by (datname) (pgwatch_pg_stat_all_tables_seq_tup_read)

 Monitoring the monitoring